What Has to Be Disclosed When Selling a House in Texas?

 The official forms

 There are two different Seller's Disclosures in use by sellers.
 One is the standard Texas Real Estate Commission – TREC – Seller's Disclosure form located here.
 The other is a bit more in-depth and is from the Texas Association of Realtors – TAR – and is only available for use to its member agents.
 Sellers should always fill out whichever form they use themselves.

 Do all sellers have to fill out a disclosure?

-While there are several exceptions to having to fill out a Seller’s Disclosure, standard owner occupants always need to fill one out.
-Additionally, landlords are not exempt and must fill out a Seller’s Disclosure.
-The below passage from the Texas Property Code lists those cases exempt from needing to provide a Seller’s Disclosure.
+While there are several exceptions to having to fill out a Seller's Disclosure, standard owner occupants always need to fill one out.
+They should do so even if they're selling their home without using a Realtor.
+Additionally, landlords are not exempt and must fill out a Seller's Disclosure.
+The below passage from the Texas Property Code lists those cases exempt from needing to provide a Seller's Disclosure.

 Sec 5.008 (e) This section does not apply to a transfer:

 (1) pursuant to a court order or foreclosure sale;